Sorrer/Sorrer/README.md

-### Ayo!
+### Hello!
 I'm Alexander Xie 😄

-I'm a Junior CS Student at Rutgers New Brunswick.
+I'm a Senior CS Student at Rutgers New Brunswick.

-Currently working on two things!
-- Growing my club here at Rutgers (Creation of Games Society)
-- Developing a new 2D Story Driven, Action Platformer game Whisper End with a team of friends!
+Currently working on expanding my knowledge on game development, while also running a game dev club at Rutgers!

 If you would like to contact me -